vuestorefront/vue-storefront/packages/core/docs/integrate/payment.md

 Check if there is an already existing headless-ready integration with your eCommerce and PSP.
 If you found one, be careful with estimations.
 Headless-ready is a very popular term nowadays.
 Developers tend to publish not well-tested integrations.
 You might encounter integrations marked as headless-ready but without key functionalities like 3DS1/3DS2 fully working through API.

-If everything is fine, you have to create VSF2 nuxt module for frontend part and middleware integration to access new eCommerce endpoints.
-This is the easiest scenario because you don't have to write additional code for PSP and eCommerce communication.
+Already existing solution is the easiest scenario because you don't have to write additional code for PSP and eCommerce communication.
+If everything is fine, you can use [this repository](https://github.com/vuestorefront/payment-template) as a boilerplate for the integration.

-TODO: PUT HERE LINK TO BOILERPLATE

 Examples of already existing eCommerce and PSP integrations: